andrewdotn/crk-db/README.md

   Entries from individual sources are **not** imported as main entries in the ALTLab database.
 Instead they are stored as subentries (using the `dataSources` field).
 The import script merely matches entries from individual sources to a main entry, or creates a main entry if none exists.
 An aggregation script then does the work of combining information from each of the subentries into a main entry (see the next step).

-5. (_Forthcoming_) [How to run the aggregation script that combines subentries into a single main entry.]

-For convenience, you can perform all the above steps with a single command in the terminal: `npm run build <dataDir>` | `yarn build <dataDir>`, where `<dataDir>` is the directory where the data sources and ALTLab database are stored.
-In order for this command to work, you will need each of the following files to be present in the `<dataDir>` directory, with these exact filenames:
+5. For convenience, you can perform all the above steps with a single command in the terminal: `npm run build` | `yarn build`.
+In order for this command to work, you will need each of the following files to be present in the `/data` directory, with these exact filenames:

 * `MD-CW-mappings.tsv`
 * `Maskwacis.tsv`
 * `Wolvengrey.toolbox`

+The database will be written to `data/database.ndjson`.

+You can also run this script as a JavaScript module.
+It is located in `lib/buildDatabase.js`.

 ## Tests

 Test for this repository are written using Mocha + Chai.
 The tests check that the conversion scripts are working properly, and test for known edge cases.
-There is one test suite for each conversion script, located alongside that script in `lib` with the extension `.test.js`.
+There is one test suite for each conversion script (and some other miscellaneous unit tests as well), located alongside that script in `lib` with the extension `.test.js`.
 You can run the entire test suite with `npm test`.

+There is also a special test suite for the database build process.
+Running this test suite requires the same setup as needed to run `lib/buildDatabase.js` (see above).
+You can run this test suite with `npm run test:build` | `yarn test:build`.

 <!-- Links -->
 [ALTLab]:     https://github.com/UAlbertaALTLab